tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 **Decentralization** : a core principle on which majority of the systems are build, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to partake in the decentralized system.

-**Scalability**: encompasses the ability of the network to process transactions.
+**Scalability** : encompasses the ability of the network to process transactions.
 Thus, if a public block chain is deemed to be efficient, effective and usable, it should be designed to handle millions of users on the network.

-**Security**: refers to the immutability of the ledger and takes into account, protects against the threat of 51% attacks, Sybil attacks and DDoS attacks etc.
+**Security** : refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks and DDoS attacks etc.

 Through the recent development of this ecosystem, most block chains have focused on two of the three factors, namely decentralization and security; at the expense of scalability.
 The primary reason for this is that nodes must reach consensus before transactions can be processed. [[19]]

-This paper sees the examination of proposals considering Byzantine Consensus Mechanism (BFT) and considers their feasibility and efficiency  in meeting the characteristics of scalability, decentralization and security.
-In each instance the protocol assumptions; reference implementations and discernment on whether the protocol may be used for Tari as a means to maintain the distributed asset state will be assessed.
+This report sees the examination of proposals considering Byzantine Consensus Mechanism (BFT) and considers their feasibility and efficiency  in meeting the characteristics of scalability, decentralization and security.
+In each instance the protocol assumptions, reference implementations and discernment on whether the protocol may be used for Tari as a means to maintain the distributed asset state will be assessed.

 ## Terminology